 College: University of Texas at Arlington

-John Lackey, starting pitcher for the Chicago Cubs, was first drafted by the Los Angeles Angels in 1999.
+John Lackey, starting pitcher, was first drafted by the Los Angeles Angels in 1999.
 He played in the minor leagues from 1999 through most of 2002, joining the Red Sox that season for 18 games.

 In 2003, his first full season in the major leagues, Lackey pitched 204.0 innings in 33 games.
 He finished the season with a 10-16 record and a 4.63 ERA.
 The following year, he had a career high 199 strikeouts (to 71 walks), a 14-5 record, and a 3.44 ERA in 33 games.